 Given the variety of luxury travel, you may already guess that the sector is not that small.
-Neither in terms of a number of travelers, nor dollars spent on their trips.
+Neither in terms of the number of travelers nor dollars spent on their trips.

 Hard data confirms the increasing importance of luxury travel.
 According to Amadeus, luxury travel is growing faster than overall travel.
 The driver of luxury travel is not that distinct factors driving the general travel industry.
 The rise of travel expenditure can be explained by experiential spending positively correlating with society enrichment.